statox/statox.github.io/README.md

 `_includes/layouts` contains the structure which is used in templates like `index.html` or `posts.html`.

-The template syntax is [nunjucks](https://www.11ty.dev/docs/languages/nunjucks/) because so far it seems to be the easier but maybe I'll change that.
+The template syntax is [nunjucks](https://www.11ty.dev/docs/languages/nunjucks/) because so far it seems to be the easieest but maybe I'll change that.

 ## References